yhbe/ShareSpace/README.md

 # ShareSpace

 ShareSpace is a Facebook inspired social networking web application that allows users to connect with friends, share text-only posts, add comments, and view a newsfeed of their friends' posts.
-Users can also delete their own posts and comments, and send friend requests to add to grow their network.
+Users can also delete their own posts and comments, and search for new friends to add to their network.

 ## Getting Started
 To get started with ShareSpace, simply sign up for an account and start adding friends.
 Once you have friends in your network, you can begin sharing text-only posts and adding comments to your own and your friends' posts.
 You can also delete your own posts and comments at any time.